wemake-services/wemake-python-styleguide/docs/pages/usage/integrations.rst

 Editors
 -------

-Note, that some editors might need to disable our own :ref:`formatter` and set the `default formatter <https://flake8.pycqa.org/en/latest/internal/formatters.html>`_ with ``format = default`` in your configuration.
+Note, that some editors might need to disable our own :ref:`formatter <formatter>` and set the `default formatter <https://flake8.pycqa.org/en/latest/internal/formatters.html>`_ with ``format = default`` in your configuration.